ithihasmadala/Cowin-keep-alive/README.md

 ## Caution

-Do not minimize the chrome window, the process will fail and the app needs to be restarted
+Do not minimize the chrome window, the process will fail and you would have to start over again.